BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerTurnBeganCommand.md

       "type": "string"
     },
     "LastPlayerNoSeat": {
-      "type": "int"
+      "description": "The position on the table where is sitting the player that just played.", "type": "int"
     },
     "MinimumRaise": {
-      "type": "int"
+      "description": "The minimum amount needed to raise.
+A raise must be at least the size of the largest previous bet or raise of the current betting round.", "type": "int"
     },
     "PlayerPos": {
-      "type": "int"
+      "description": "The position on the table where is sitting the player that needs to play", "type": "int"
     },
     "TableId": {
-      "type": "int"
+      "description": "The id of the table where this command needs to go", "type": "int"
     }
   }